[Coco] Amateur radio CoCo net

 participants.
 However, the installation and setup is not as simple as

-an informal sort of round table, with one person responsible for directing
+we do an informal sort of round table, with one person responsible for

-things when needed.
-Since all participants are ham radio operators with
+directing things when needed.
+Since all participants are ham radio

-maintain order in a potentially chaotic situation) if we should try to
+how to maintain order in a potentially chaotic situation) if we should

-controlling the flow.
-I think some of the conferencing programs let
+someone controlling the flow.
+I think some of the conferencing

 The target date for a first "open" net is November 2nd.